 His most recent book is Five Words: Critical Semantics in the Age of Shakespeare and Cervantes (Chicago, 2013).
 Five Words proposes an understanding of early modern culture through the changes embodied in five words or concepts over the sixteenth century: in English, blood, invention, language, resistance, and world, and their counterparts in French, Italian, Spanish, and Portuguese.

-Greene is editor in chief of the fourth edition of the Princeton Encyclopedia of Poetry and Poetics, which was published in October 2012.
+Greene is editor in chief of the fourth edition of the Princeton Encyclopedia of Poetry and Poetics (2012).
 Prepared in collaboration with the general editor Stephen Cushman and the associate editors Clare Cavanagh, Jahan Ramazani, and Paul Rouzer, this edition represents a complete revision of the most authoritative reference book on poetry and poetics.

 In 2015-16 he served as President of the Modern Language Association.
 His theme for the 2016 Annual Convention in Austin, Texas was Literature and Its Publics: Past, Present, and Future.